 The ERMG met regularly in the period up to July 2020.
 Although the ERMG has stopped meeting since then and the activities of the Business Continuity Planning Task Force have been put on hold, the National Bank and its partners within the ERMG are relentlessly continuing to monitor the economic impact of the crisis.

 The National Bank regularly publishes a full set of indicators, in the form of a COVID-19 Dashboard, enabling interested parties to closely follow the impact of the COVID-19 crisis on the Belgian and international economy.
 This Dashboard reflects the situation facing companies and the financial sector as well as households.

 Task Force Business Continuity Planning

-Within the ERMG, under the chairmanship of Piet VANTHEMSCHE, the Business Continuity Planning (BCP) Task Force has been set up, composed of Jean‑Marie DOCHY and Bert MATTHIJS, both of whom serve as Director-General of the Federal Agency for the Safety of the Food Chain (FASFC).
+Within the ERMG, under the chairmanship of Piet VANTHEMSCHE, the Business Continuity Planning (BCP) Task Force has been set up, with the support of Jean‑Marie DOCHY and Bert MATTHIJS, both of whom serve as Director-General of the Federal Agency for the Safety of the Food Chain (FASFC).
 They were both selected because of the vast experience in the field of crisis management that they have acquired from various crises that have hit the food and farming sector.
 The job of this Task Force is to ensure that critical production chains continue to function during the crisis period.
-The TF BCP is striving, wherever possible and in close concertation with the sector itself, to come up with potential solutions to propose to the competent levels of authority and is working closely with the government’s crisis centre on this, as well as with the relevant the Federal Public Services.
-For more information, see [insert link to Business Continuity page]
+The Task Force Business Continuity Planning is striving, wherever possible and in close concertation with the sector itself, to come up with potential solutions to propose to the competent levels of authority and is working closely with the government’s crisis centre on this, as well as with the relevant the Federal Public Services.

 Who are members of the Economic Risk Management Group?